 - It may sound obvious, but start at the top and work down so you don't get stuck upstairs (unless you are painting upwards from a basement of course).

 The simplest way to add impact to your hallway is with a bold contrasting colour on your staircase.
 This is great if you have gone for a neutral scheme for your walls.

 Be brave.
 Bright yellow?
 Why not?
 Neon pink?
 Hot, hot, hot.
 Teal?
 Now you're talking.

-5. Try two tone
+5. Try a two tone paint effect

 Treads one colour, risers another – colour blocking is super easy on a staircase.
 You could even paint alternating steps different colours, or you can split the staircase vertically, horizontally or even diagonally in two tones.

 6. Create an ombré paint effect on your staircase